How to make a Wooden Barn Quilt

 Gluing the barn quilt

 I did a few tests on the best way to fix the pieces to the base, and a hot glue gun worked best.
 But saying this I did use good quality glue sticks from the hardware store as opposed to the budget store brand.
-Using hot glue allows you to continue working without waiting for glue to dry.
+Using hot glue allows you to continue working without waiting for the glue to dry.
 You can use a nail gun, but I found the nails were visible.

 wooden barn quilt